Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/technology.md

 5. [Deadlines](/csc_448_2020_fall/deadlines/)
 6. [Corrections](/csc_448_2020_fall/corrections/)

-# Anaconda
+# Coding Environment
-<a href="https://www.anaconda.com/distribution/">Download the Python 3.7 version for your platform</a>
+I have setup an environment for this class on AWS.
+You may find information <a href="/csc_448_2020_fall/private.html">here</a>.

+You are of course welcome to build your own coding environment with dependencies, etc. I will always help if time permits, as it is important to learn how to setup your own.
+But... that is not a learning objective of this course.

 # GitHub classroom
 We will use GitHub classroom to manage all turn in procedures.
 Links to assignments will be provided on the schedule.

 # Slack and Canvas
 We will use both Slack and Canvas.
-Please check Canvas for high priority announcements and official grades.
+Please check Canvas and your Cal Poly email for high priority announcements and official grades.
 Slack is a better platform for more frequent and casual communication.